Learn how to make a There are Flowers Everywhere DIY Glass Sign for your home, as a gift for a wedding or any occasion.

 Apply Vinyl Design to Glass

-Once you’ve uploaded and cut out your design, you will need to weed away all the vinyl you don’t want included in your design.
+Once you’ve uploaded and cut out your design, you will need to weed away all the vinyl you don’t want to be included in your design.

 Now it’s time to apply the vinyl design to the back of your glass.
 Carefully align the design over the glass without touching the glass.
 Once you have it perfectly aligned, lower the vinyl design onto the back of the glass working from the middle outwards.